kshedden/case_studies/methods/power.md

 A key consideration in any research study is *statistical power*.
-Statistical power is often considered when research is conducted in the setting of a falsifiable null hypothesis.
+Statistical power is often considered when research is conducted in the setting of a falsifiable null hypothesis, but power is also an issue in situations where the focus is on parameter estimation.

 Nearly always, the null hypothesis is a "straw man" that we want to refute (reject).
 We do not know whether the null hypothesis is false or true, therefore, we wish to conduct our study